-While the entire business model of MLM companies and network marketing companies is to recruit, share your products and services and teach your reps to do the same, it can be easy to overstate facts about the company, or exaggerate about the amount of money that can be made.
+While the entire business model of MLM companies and network marketing companies is to recruit, share your products and services and teach your reps to do the same, it can be easy to overstate facts about the company or exaggerate the amount of money that can be made.
 Saying too much about your MLM company can get you in trouble on two fronts – it can alienate potential prospects when they find out the truth about the company or earnings, and it can anger the people above you in the company for spreading false information or lies.
 Follow the tips below to find out if you’re saying too much about your MLM company and how you can correct it.

 Exaggerating about Earnings With People About your MLM Company

-One of the most common ways reps find themselves saying too much about their MLM Networking marketing company is by overstating or exaggerating the amount of earnings that can be made to their potential prospects.
+One of the most common ways reps find themselves saying too much about their MLM Networking marketing company is by overstating or exaggerating the number of earnings that can be made to their potential prospects.
 While you should tell a prospect what they want to hear in order to convert them into the program, you should take care not to overstate the amount of money that can be made.
 If the average amount of money being made by members of your program is $500 per week, you could say something along the lines of “So far, our members are making on average $500 per week, although this can be improved greatly with additional work and effort.”

 As you can see you are still stating the facts when it comes to the amount of money that can be earned, and you aren’t lying when you say more money can be earned through additional work and effort.
 Now if you blatantly lie and say “Our members are earning over $20,000 monthly on average”, this would immediately make many prospects skeptical and would cause many of them to turn away from the program.